asusguy94/Porn/README.md

 2. Make any initial changes (OPTIONAL)
 3. Scroll to the bottom and click on the Save-button

-## Upgrade dependencies
-If you have been using this project for a while, after some time the dependencies might become outdated
-1. Open the terminal of choice and CD into your working project eg `CD C:/downloads/porn-organizer`
-2. Type `npm update` to refresh the dependencies

 Usually doing this is not necessary, but if you've updated the project from a new commit you should always run the following commands
 ```
 npm install